petershin/liferay-learn/docs/dxp/latest/en/process-automation/notifications/creating-notification-templates.md

    ![Click the Add button and select Email.](./creating-notification-templates/images/01.png)

    You can use field references to populate messages dynamically with entry and user data.
-To reference object entry fields, go to the Definition of Terms section and use the drop-down menu to select an object definition.
-To reference fields for the user who triggers the notification action, go to the General Terms section.
-In the following steps, you can use these reference terms for the desired template fields.
+In the Definition of Terms section you can select an object definition to reference its supported fields.
+In the General Terms section you can find terms for referencing fields for the user who triggers the notification action.
+Use these reference terms in the template fields as desired.
 See [Definition of Terms Reference](#definition-of-terms-reference) for more information.

    ![Search entities to add references to supported fields.](./creating-notification-templates/images/02.png)